guitarvydas/onward/helloworld0d/doc/dpls.md

 We do not discuss fundamental DPL principles in this paper and refer the reader to other related writings on these subjects.

-\[TBD\] This paper is laid out in XXX (???) sections.
+This paper is laid out in 8 sections.

-[Example]{.underline}

-[Principles]{.underline} lays out the basic principles for convenient development of programs
+1\.
+[Introduction - Diagrams as Additional Syntax for Programming Languages]{.underline}

+2\.
+[Motivating Example]{.underline}

+3\.
+[Leaf Component "Echo"]{.underline}

+4\.
+[Compilation and Execution]{.underline}

-[Other Examples and Extensions]{.underline} lists brief descriptions and code repositories for other POCs that employee this technique, along with possible future directions.
+5\.
+[Other Examples and Usage]{.underline} lists brief descriptions and code repositories for other POCs that employee this technique, along with possible future directions.

+6\.
+[Fundamental Principles]{.underline} lays out the basic principles for convenient development of programs

+7\.
+[Relevant Principles and Issues]{.underline} lists various principles whose discussion is deferred.

+8\.
+[Future]{.underline} lists possible avenues for further research.

-Example![Screenshot 2024-04-16 at 9.13.29
+2\.
+Motivating Example![Screenshot 2024-04-16 at 9.13.29
 AM.png](./media/image1.png){width="6.5in" height="4.663989501312336in"}

-The above diagram is a motivating example.

-The above diagram shows but one sample of a practical DPL syntax.
+Fig. 1 shows but one sample of a practical DPL syntax.
 Variations and improvements on this syntax can be imagined.
-The above syntax is being used to produce actual applications like term-rewriting (*t2t* text-to-text rewriting) compilers, LLMs, DSLs for creating DSLs, Visual Shell prototypes, games, etc.
+This syntax is being used to produce actual applications like term-rewriting (*t2t* - text-to-text - rewriting) compilers, LLMs, DSLs for creating DSLs, Visual Shell prototypes, games, etc.

 This DPL syntax consists of only a few kinds of closed figures plus